vikramsg/vikramsg.github.io/_posts/2023-06-15-blog_langchain.md

 we discussed some possible prompts, and initially it seemed to work.
 But I realized when trying to do multiple WikiVoyage pages that it was very unpredictable.
 Sometimes, it would produce very nice summaries.
 Other times, it wouldn't produce anything at all.
 And sometimes it would spit out complete nonsense.

 `gpt4all` is fairly slow, but in my experience, fairly consistent.
 However, it is more or less impossible to steer.
 It spits out whatever it wants to spit out and nothing else!
 Of course, as you know, at the end I gave up and just used `gpt-3.5-turbo`.
 That turned out to cost about $4 and it was incredibly reliable and required very little prompt tuning.
-However, as some of you may have noticed, it likes the word `charming` a bit too much when describing touristy places.
+On the other hand, as some of you may have noticed, it likes the word `charming` a bit too much when describing touristy places.

 I have created a [comparison](https://github.com/vikramsg/blog_code/blob/main/langchain_summarizer/summaries.md) of summaries for the WikiVoyage page of [Allgäu](https://en.wikivoyage.org/wiki/Allg%C3%A4u).